How to Use and Edit Field Mappings

 Candidate Mappings: If candidate field mappings are incorrect, verify that the Source, Value List, and Display Value List match exactly.
 Review the field settings under Menu > Admin > Field Mappings for the candidate entity.

-A: If you're in Novo and unable to find the address field when adding a job, despite it being unhidden in Field Maps, follow the steps below:
+If you're unable to find the address field when adding a job, despite it being unhidden in Field Maps, follow the steps below:

-- Expand Job tracks and filter for fullAddress.
+- Expand the Job entity and filter for fullAddress.

 To fix this: